 Darken your hair – naturally

-If you’re not looking for 100% coverage, then the natural hair color world becomes much more interesting!
+If you’re not looking for 100% gray coverage, then the natural hair color world becomes much more interesting!

 Right now I’m testing an herbal infused hair rinse, which I really like because it’s easy to make and use.
 No special process, just pour it through your hair after shampooing.
 Simple!